Minaparnian/tictactoe/README.md

 7.  use $( document ).ready() in the first step of writing jQuery as the page can't be manipulated safely until the document is "ready so jQuery detects this state of readiness.

+8. set the timer function to count down while audio running for the player.